GandhiCloudLab/waiops-sevone/05-sevone-policy-creation/readme.md

 ![SevOne](./images/10-memory2.png)
 ![SevOne](./images/10-memory3.png)

-2. Create`Condition A` with the values
+2. Create`Condition A` with the values as below

+**Note:** Since it is a demo, We are not really creating memory related policy Indicator here.

 ![SevOne](./images/10-memory4.png)

-3. Create`Condition B` with the values
+3. Create`Condition B` with the values as below

+**Note:** Since it is a demo, We are not really creating memory related policy Indicator here.

 ![SevOne](./images/10-memory5.png)